owaits/ScreenMonkey.Help/reference/Settings/scheduleSync.md

 The Schedule Sync tool automates the creation of [scheduled clips](../toolbar/schedule.md).
 It allows you to import schedule times, dates, titles and descriptions from an online CMS which can generate [JSON](https://www.json.org/json-en.html).

+*Note:* The Schedule Sync tool will not create any clips for you, any clips to be scheduled must be created before starting the sync.
+The sync process will look for existing clips in the show which match the JSON data and edit their schedule data.

+*Note:* Any type of clip can be used.

 There are two tabs in the Schedule Sync section.

 ## Binding